Rahaf-Aljadaani/Mobile-Application-Development-Camp/Assignment-Tipster/readme.md

 # Assignment: Tipster

-There is a Demo video for the game
+There is a Demo video for the Tipster